christophergandrud/cv/cv_web/Gandrud_cv_web.md

 - Statistical Rules and Member State Electoral Incentives: Eurostat and the Europeanisation of Responses to Financial Crises with a Focus on Bad Banks.
 With Mark Hallerberg.
 For a special issue of *West European Politics*.

+- Financial Regulatory Transparency, International Institutions, and Borrowing Costs.
+With Mark Copelovitch and Mark Hallerberg.

 - Bad Banks as a Response to Crises: When Do Governments Use Them, and Why Does Their Governance Differ?
 With Mark Hallerberg.